tingyoulin/go-ticket-booking/README.md

 ### How To Run This Project

-> Make Sure you have run the article.sql in your mysql
+> Make Sure you have run the flight.sql in your mysql

 Since the project is already use Go Module, I recommend to put the source code in any folder but GOPATH.